Wanda James: 2026 U.S. House candidacy

+In September 2025, James announced she was seeking the Democratic nomination to represent Colorado's 1st Congressional District in the 2026 elections.
+She placed third in the Democratic primary, losing to Melat Kiros.

+Controversies

 Board of Regents censure

 James was censured by her fellow regents on July 2, 2025.
 The censure, which passed 7-1, with James abstaining, was approved after James objected to parts of an Anschutz Medical Campus campaign to educate people on the risks of using cannabis.
 The campaign materials included illustrations of Black or dark-skinned males with text describing marijuana's effects, including poor academic performance and laziness.
 James sought to defund the campaign and have the funds spent elsewhere.

-A majority of James' colleagues on the Board of Regents felt that James had a conflict of interest in seeking to defund the campaign, because she owns a cannabis dispensary.
+A majority of James' colleagues on the Board of Regents felt that James had a conflict of interest in seeking to defund the campaign because she owns a cannabis dispensary.
 They thought James was concerned that the campaign would cause the dispensary's business to suffer, though James has denied this.

 The censure prohibits James from serving on regent committees and holding leadership positions on the board, it retracts invitations she has received to attend university events in her official capacity as a university regent, and it eliminates any similar future invitations.